 Since hydrogen peroxide is a chemical that causes stinging and burning when it touches the eye, after the contacts have been disinfected the solution must be neutralized to be healthy for your eyes.
 Included with every solution bottle is an upright contact lens case containing a platinum-coated disk that chemically reacts with hydrogen peroxide to decompose it into a safe, non-irritating, sterile saline solution.
 This chemical reaction produces bubbles inside the case as it undergoes the transformative process over a period of several hours.
 Since the neutralizing disk loses its effectiveness over time, it is critical to regularly replace it.

 If your eyes do make contact with hydrogen peroxide, make sure to immediately flush it out with sterile saline.
-If saline is not available, wash your eyes with water or artificial tear drops and make sure to see Dr. Les Lung, Dr. Teri Yoshimura, Dr. Rachael Barker, Dr. Catherine Tsang as soon as possible.
+If saline is not available, wash your eyes with water or artificial tear drops and make sure to see Dr. Les Lung, Dr. Teri Yoshimura, Dr. Brittany Ng, Dr. Catherine Tsang as soon as possible.
 Though painful, it doesn't cause permanent eye or vision damage.

 How does it work?